Murder of Holly Jones: Background

-Holly Maria Jones was born on September 14, 1992 to parents Maria Jones and George Stonehouse.
+Holly Maria Jones was born on September 14, 1992, to parents Maria Jones and George Stonehouse.
 She had three older siblings: Shauna, Natasha and James.
-Jones was attending St. Luigi Catholic Elementary School in the Junction Triangle neighborhood at the time of the murder.
-Holly was a lively, gentle, and energetic young lady with a big imagination and even bigger dreams.
+Jones attended St. Luigi Catholic Elementary School in the Junction Triangle neighborhood at the time of the murder.
+Holly was a lively, gentle, and energetic girl with a big imagination and even bigger dreams.

 She aspired to be a famous singer because she loved music.
 Holly excelled in school and was a well-liked student and athlete, playing basketball and running cross-country.

 Disappearance, discovery and investigation

 On May 12, 2003, Jones disappeared after walking a friend home in Toronto's west-end neighbourhood; along her route was Briere's house.
 Hours after her disappearance, she was reported missing, prompting a large-scale police search and an Amber Alert.

-Jones' remains were discovered in two duffel bags on the shores of the Toronto Island on May 13, 2003.
+Jones' remains were discovered in two duffel bags on the shores of Toronto Island on May 13, 2003.
 The area surrounding Jones' neighbourhood would see multiple attempted child abductions in the weeks following the murder and heightened police presence in the area.
 During a wide-scale request for samples from all men in the area where Jones had gone missing, Briere was initially suspected by police for refusing to provide a DNA sample.
 Police put Briere under surveillance, and obtained a DNA sample by testing his saliva on a soda can he disposed of in a public trash can.
 Carpet fibres from the green carpet of his apartment were matched to fibres found on Jones' remains.
 He was arrested and charged with her murder on June 20, 2003.